SomeOsama/Card-Memory-Mobile-Game/README.md

-1. Game Title- Ace
-Genre- Memory Card Matching Game

-2. Development Environment

-Game Engine: Unity

-Unity Version: 6000.2.14f1

-Platform Built For: Android

-Testing Device: Samsung Galaxy Tab A9+

-Screen Orientation: Portrait

-Input Type: Touch Input

-The game was developed and tested using the Unity version and Android tablet device listed above.

-3. How to Play
-Objective:
-Match all pairs of cards as quickly as possible to clear the board and achieve the fastest time in each level.

-Controls:

-Tap a card to flip it over.

-Tap a second card to attempt a match.

-Rules:

-If the two cards you select match, they will disappear.

-If the two cards you select don't match, they will flip back over after a short delay.

-The timer starts automatically at the beginning of the level.

-The game ends when all card pairs are matched.

-Your completion time will be displayed at the end of the level.

-The fastest time achieved is saved as your Best Time.

-Overall Goal:
-Clear the board in the shortest time possible and try to beat your personal best score in each level.

-5. Core Features Implemented

-Card flipping mechanic

-Match detection system

-Randomized board generation

-Timer system

-Win screen display

-Best time saving system

-Pause Menu
+# Ace- Memory Card Matching Game

+## 1. Project Overview
+* **Game Title:** Ace
+* **Genre:** Memory Card Matching Game
+* **Core Objective:** Match all pairs of cards as quickly as possible to clear the board and achieve the fastest time in each level.

+## 2. Development Environment
+* **Game Engine:** Unity
+* **Unity Version:** 6000.2.14f1
+* **Platform Built For:** Android
+* **Testing Device:** Samsung Galaxy Tab A9+
+* **Screen Orientation:** Portrait
+* **Input Type:** Touch Input

+>The game was developed and tested using the specific Unity version and Android tablet device listed above.

+---

+## 3. How to Play
+### Controls
+  -Tap a card to flip it over.
+  -Tap a second card to attempt a match.
+  -Swipe to restart the level.

+### Rules
+- Matching: If the two cards you select match, they will disappear from the board.
+- Mismatched: If the cards do not match, they will flip back over after a short delay.
+- Timing: The timer starts automatically at the beginning of the level.
+- Completion: The game ends when all card pairs are matched.
+Your completion time will be displayed at the end.
+- Scoring: Your fastest completion time is saved as your **Best Time**.

+---

+## 4. Core Features Implemented
+  -Card Flipping Mechanic
+  -Match Detection System
+  -Randomized Board Generation
+  -Timer System
+  -Win Screen Display
+  -Best Time Saving System
+  -Pause Menu
+  -Restart Menu

+---

+## 5. Collaborators
+- Hemanth Rao
+- Sarah Racel
+- Phillip Ruff